WebOfTrustInfo/rwot1-sf/draft-documents/rebranding-web-of-trust.md

 The **_Trust_** in Web of Trust is harder to define.
 That’s in part because even PGP’s Web of Trust was never about* trust*.
 A decentralized key validation system does support a promise of recognition: you can be relatively sure that someone is the same person they were before.
 But, that’s a far cry from actually trusting the people that you’re interacting with.

 The scope of the Web of Trust has expanded a lot since the early days of PGP.
-Modern Web of Trust projects include the validation of keys, the validation of signatures, the validation of identities, the protection of privacy, the calculation of reputation, the expectation of behaviors, and much more.
-There is certainly some *trusti-ness** *in all these projects: you’re trusting that a key is valid, that a signer is authentic, that an identity is true, that a messages will remain private, that someone is an honest trader, or at least that they’ll do what they have in the past.
+Modern Web of Trust projects include the validation of keys, the validation of signatures, the verification of identities, the protection of privacy, the calculation of reputation, the expectation of behaviors, and much more.
+There is certainly some _trusti-ness_ in all these projects: you’re trusting that a key is valid, that a signer is authentic, that an identity is true, that a messages will remain private, that someone is an honest trader, or at least that they’ll do what they have in the past.
 But does this trust match the dictionary definition of a "reliance on … integrity" or a “confident expectation of something”?
-Sort of yes and sort of no; these projects muddle the standard definition in part because they’re all over the place, approaching trust in a lot of different ways.
+Sort of yes and sort of no; these various projects muddle the standard definition of turst in part because they’re all over the place: they approach trust in a lot of different ways.

-Nonetheless, these "trusty" systems form a coherent and understood group and are a strong basis for the understanding of contemporary Web of Trust systems.
+Nonetheless, these "trusty" systems form a coherent and well-understood group and are a strong basis for defining contemporary Web of Trust systems.

 ## How Do We Model a Web of Trust?

 The contemporary Web of Trust can be drawn as a graph of Entities who come together to engage in Actions.
-Together these two parts encompass all of the elements included in the contemporary Web of Trust — including identity, validation, privacy, and reputation.
+Together these two parts encompass all of the elements included in the contemporary Web of Trust — including identity, validation, verification, privacy, and reputation.

 The modelling of both of these elements focuses on simplicity: an Entity appears as concentric circles, while an Action appears as sequential steps.
 Outer levels of the Entity or certain steps in the Action may be left out, to produce simpler and more accessible sub-models.

 ### A Proposed Entity Model

 An **_Entity_** is an objective representation of some person, place, or thing.
-It’s defined by up to three concentric circle: information attributes are built on a validated authentication which encompasses a core identity.
+It’s defined by up to four concentric circle: information attributes are built on a core identity, which may be verified and which may be authenticated.

 **_Identity_** refers to the core concept of what an Entity is.
 It’s represented by a *token* that usually has an externally visible network *identifier* such as an email address or a phone number.

-**_Validation_** is the step where an identity is said to be true and correct — not a fake.
+**_Verification_** is the process by which an identity is said to be true and correct, not a fake, via some proof of that identity.
+This is not the same thing as _validation_, which is a mechanical process that shows whether an identity is properly formed.

 **_Authentication_** is the process by which a person proves that he is in control of an identifier, usually by means of authentication such as a password or private key.